 (1) An operator must ensure that a prohibition notice issued to the operator is complied with.

-Penalty: $27 500.
+Penalty: a fine of $27 500.

 (2) If an OHS inspector is satisfied that action taken by the operator to remove the threat to safety and health in respect of which the notice was issued is not adequate, the OHS inspector must inform the operator accordingly.